-Georgia State University College of Law Professor Jack Williams has been interviewed numerous times in recent weeks about the nation’s deepening financial crisis and the turmoil on Wall Street.
+Georgia State University College of Law Professor Jack Williams has been thrust in the media spotlight in recent weeks to discuss the nation’s deepening financial crisis and the turmoil on Wall Street.

-Williams, Resident Scholar at the American Bankruptcy Institute, has spoken with several media outlets, including Bloomberg, ABC News, NPR Marketplace, the Atlanta Journal-Constitution, Dow Jones, Reuters,… more »
+Williams, resident scholar at the American Bankruptcy Institute, has spoken with media outlets, including Bloomberg, ABC News, NPR Marketplace, the Atlanta Journal-Constitution, Dow… more »

-But what effect do the fees, which may be ultimately passed on to homebuyers,… more »
+But what effect do the fees, which may be ultimately passed on to… more »

 Bringing with him a knowledge of Atlanta’s giving community and a knack for fundraising, John D. Harrison will join the Georgia State University College of Law this month as its senior director of development.